India was elected to the UN Economic and Social Council for the 2022-24 term | ExBulletin

 In the by-elections of the Economic and Social Council, Greece, New Zealand and Denmark were elected for one term from January to December 2022 and Israel was elected for one term starting from 1 January 2022 until 31 December 2023.

-Thank you to all @UN Member States for their vote of confidence in India for #ECOSOC, wrote a permanent representative of India to UN Ambassador TS Tirumurti.
+“I thank all the @UN Member States for their vote of confidence in India for #ECOSOC,” India’s permanent representative to UN Ambassador TS Tirumurti wrote on Twitter.

 India is currently serving for the 2021-22 term as a non-permanent member of the powerful UN Security Council and will take over the Presidency of the 15-nation UN body in August.